 INSIDER TIP

-Healthy vegetation also helps to filter water and keep water cleaner and BASS LOVE CLEAN WATER.
+Healthy vegetation also helps to filter water and keep the water cleaner, and BASS LOVE CLEAN WATER.
 In fact, in Florida and many southern locales, clean water is one of the very first things to look for when trying to find bass.

 By healthy, I mean grass and weeds that are green.
 Brown (dying or dormant) grass is usually not a great sign.
-Look for the brightest, healthiest looking vegetation in the lake for best results.
+Look for the brightest, healthiest-looking vegetation in the lake for the best results.

 Check out Bass Fishing Insider’s article on fishing for bass in the reeds for great information on fishing reeds, a common piece of vegetation.

-Bass like to hold near underwater deviations — anything that is different than the rest of the surroundings.
+Bass like to hold near underwater deviations — anything different from the rest of the surroundings.
 Humps can be a great spot to find bass hunkered down while waiting to feed.
 You can fish underwater humps slowly with a tactic like drop-shotting or with a moving bait like a deep-diving crankbait.

 If you’re looking for a place where bass live, look for wood.
-Bass love natural cover and wood is one of their favorites.
-Standing timber, log laydowns and stumps are perfect spots for bass to lie in wait as they look for an opportunity to grab baitfish or other prey that swim by.
+Bass love natural cover, and wood is one of their favorites.
+Standing timber, log laydowns, and stumps are perfect spots for bass to lie in and wait as they look for an opportunity to grab baitfish or other prey that swim by.

-Fish the wood with a moving bait like a squarebill (built to bounce or deflect off of wood) or a slower bait like a jig or Texas rigged worm.
+Fish the wood with a moving bait like a squarebill (built to bounce or deflect off wood) or a slower bait like a jig or Texas-rigged worm.
 The tighter that you can fish to the cover, the better.

 Insider Tip